ibm-cloud-docs/cis/rate-limiting.md

 ## Bypassing URLs
 {: #rate-limiting-bypass}

-Bypass lets you create the equivalent of an allowlist or exception for a set of URLs.
+Bypass helps you to create the equivalent of an allowlist or exception for a set of URLs.
 No actions trigger for those URLs, even if the rate-limiting rule is matched.

 ## Protecting login
 {: #rate-limiting-protect-login}